itsru/Ionic3-Camera-with-CropperJS/README.md

 This app is to demo the utilization of Camera or Album select and utilization of a CropperJS View.

+### Ionic View Demo

+If you have Ionic View on your device then to view the demo use : c4aed1f3

 ### Known issues at the time of development

 Known iOS resource limits: As iOS devices limit memory, the browser may crash when you are cropping a large image (iPhone camera resolution).
 To avoid this, you may resize the image first (below 1024px) before start a cropper.